Tina Mehta Advisor Headshot image

-Vice President, Wealth Management Banking Sales Specialist, Team Lead
+Executive Director, Wealth Management Banking Sales Specialist

 About Tina

 Tina leads the team covering J.P.
 Morgan Advisors across the U.S., utilizing her deep knowledge of banking and liquidity management to promote the thoughtful and strategic use of cash within a client's financial portfolio.
 With her understanding of the current rate environment and competitive landscape, her responsibilities include composing thought leadership and positioning deposits to help advisors gather assets.
-In addition, Tina is able to create custom cash management strategies that help clients enhance the value of cash to achieve their near- and long-term financial goals
+In addition, Tina is able to create custom cash management strategies that help clients enhance the value of cash to achieve their near- and long-term financial goals.

 Tina joined J.P.
 Morgan Private Bank in 2011 as a Deposit Sales Associate supporting bankers on all aspects of J.P.
 Morgan's personal and business banking product offering.
 In 2017, she accepted a position at S&P Global as a Relationship Manager, working primarily with Investment Banking clients to provide product training and address inquiries related to financial data.